Simstrumentation/Air-Manager/Instruments/TBM_930/TBM_930-Overhead-EngineStart+Fuel/readme.md

     - As of 1-20-22 Starter switch in VC (SIM Virtural Cockpit) moves to ON for 3 seconds then moves to OFF and doesn't allow you to turn starter OFF.
 This panel is working correctly and does allow starter to be turned off.
     - Ignition switch in VC does not move.
-    - Fuel SEL is INOP due to commads not available.
+    - Fuel SEL is INOP due to commands not available.
+This is a sim limitation unfortunately.